Dinasdfg/Getting-and-cleaning-data-course-project/README.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-- Data2.txt is the output of the final step.
+- TidyData.txt is the output of the final step.

  - 1.First, download and unzip the data file into your R working directory.